google/synthmark/docs/HowToBuild.md

 ## Command Line Interface

-### Building the Command for Running on Linux

-    cd synthmark
-    make -f linux/Makefile

 ### Building the Command for Running on Android

 If you have not already, then install the NDK support for Android Studio.